wombleton/gitlaw-nz/acts/R/Referenda (Postal Voting) Act 2000.md

     *   (c) on his or her own or through another person.

-    (3) Every person who is the holder of a licence for the retail sale of liquor (within the meaning of the [Sale of Liquor Act 1989][236]) commits the offence of treating who, before or during the voting period, knowingly supplies any food, drink, entertainment, or provision---
+    (3) Every person who is the holder of a licence for the retail sale of alcohol (within the meaning of the [Sale and Supply of Alcohol Act 2012][236]) commits the offence of treating who, before or during the voting period, knowingly supplies any food, drink, entertainment, or provision---

     *   (a) to any person when the supply is demanded for the purpose of treating; or